paulwellnerbou/chronicreplay/README.md

 Apache does not log the duration of the requests in the default log formats.
 To achieve this, you have to add '%D' to your LogFormat.
 See (http://httpd.apache.org/docs/current/mod/mod_log_config.html) for more information of customizing your LogFormat.

-To parse the microseconds you will get then, you can use the code in de.wellnerbou.chronic.logreader.CombinedWithDurationLogLineReader or you can extend from this class, overwriting the extractDuration method or/and the parseLine method.
+To parse the microseconds you will get then, you can use the code in `CombinedWithDurationLogLineParser` or you can extend from this class, overwriting the extractDuration method or/and the parseLine method.

 Plotting the results with gnuplot